youngmp/applications_park/info/readme.md

 * The Professor is In is a great blog that helped prepare me for my final application cycle theprofessorisin.com

 # Career changes
-As mentioned above, this section has some information about transitioning form pure math to applied, or from applied math to science.
-Please remember that these are only guidelines from the perspective of one person.
+As mentioned above, this section has some information about transitioning form pure math to applied math, or from math/applied math to science.
+These are only guidelines and observations from the perspective of one person.

-## Pure math to applied
+## Pure to Applied Math

+* Learn how to program.
+  * Project Euler is a great way to learn how to program with interesting problems (you can connect with me [here](https://projecteuler.net/progress=yxp30)).
+* The language you choose should roughly suit what you want to do.
+* My repertoire of languages is a bit narrow and outdated, but roughly speaking:
+  * General programming: Python
+  * Statistics: R, Python, MATLAB
+  * Machine learning/AI/data science: Python, MATLAB
+  * Biostatistics/genetics: Perl
+  * Game development/graphics: C++, Lua
-* TBD...
+* More to come...

-## Applied math to science
+## Math/Applied Math to Science, Engineering, or Medicine

 * **Math and science are very different in practice**
-  * The sciences generally require far more grants (undergrads, graduate students, postdocs, faculty all live and die by grants).
+  * The sciences, engineering, and medicine generally require far more grants.
+    * Undergrads, and especially graduate students, postdocs, and faculty live and die by grants.
-  * Math tends to require more teaching (anywhere from 1-1 to 5-5).
+    * Positions in scientific disciplines are largely funded by grants, in contrast to math, which funds PhD, postdoc, and faculty positions through teaching.
+    * You will need to significantly improve your writing and grantsmanship in particular.
+Attend workshops and seek feedback as much as is reasonable and possible.
+* PIs in non-math fields typically have larger groups than in math, again funded by grants.
 * Ask people in the field you want to work in what their day-to-day life is like.
+Doing this is important to help manage expectations.
+  * Even those who wanted to switch fields from math to science took a long time (5+ years) to reach a point where they are happy.
 * More to come...

 # FAQ